 Low standardization of business processes and data structure has been plaguing the long-distance bus industry for a while.

-This means that most of the local bus ticket reservation system providers have developed their system based on the specific needs of the majority of operators in that particular region.
+This means that most of the local bus reservation system providers have developed their system based on the specific needs of the majority of operators in that particular region.

 Although, trends in digitalization show clear evidence of most capable platforms consolidating vertical products, eventually being able to provide more reliable and mature service to their clients.